Liptom328/discord-selfbot-massdm/README.md

 1. Enter your **user token** in the [main.py](https://github.com/Liptom328/discord-selfbot-massdm/blob/master/main.py) file.
 2. Run the selfbot.
-3. Enter ID of the guild you want to massdm and channel ID that is in the server you want to massdm.
+3. Enter ID of the guild you want to massDM and channel ID that is in the server you want to massDM.
 4. Type `higuy` on the channel you set.
 5. Wait for selfbot start working.